 Thirdly, lead-glazed earthenware is another traditional type of ceramic ware.
 This type can be distinguished from others with its distinct coating and decoration in brown, blue and green.
 Lead oxides elements in the glaze give this earthenware its typical colors as mentioned above.
 In the same field, lusterware also has peculiar color renderings thanks to its glazed surface containing metallic oxides.

 Then there is stoneware.
 This type of ceramic is more unique due its mixture of clay and melted stone.
 Thus, this type of ceramic is strong, hard and non-porous.
-Indeed, Minh Tien Ceramic specializes in stoneware ceramic.
-With two decades worth of expertise, we have 1200°C gas kilns for firing all types of biscuit into colored/white glazed products.
-These products are perfect for decoration but also daily food use.
+Indeed, Minh Tien Ceramic and its handicraft brand Lina Pottery specializes in stoneware ceramic.
+With two decades worth of expertise, we have 1200°C gas kilns for firing all types of biscuit into colored and white glazed products, with or without hand-painted decorations.
+Our ceramic stoneware products are perfect for decoration but also daily food use.